Ekisa02/QXBoost-Automation/README.md

 📖 Overview
 ------------
 QXBoost is a fully automated, no-code loyalty layer built for the Qubic Exchange (QX).
-It incentivizes long-term investing by identifying "Whales" (large investors) in real-time, tracking their holding duration, and automatically distributing rewards (digital assets/NFTs) to wallets that hold through the retention window.
+It incentivizes long-term investing by identifying "Whales" (large investors) in real-time, tracking their ho[...]

 By combining the Qubic API with Google Gemini AI and powerful visual automation on Make.com, QXBoost turns passive holding into an active, gamified community event — the "Diamond Hands" engine.